The University of Ottawa Library is committed to providing inclusive and accessible spaces and services for everyone.

 Accessible study rooms & assistive technology

 Accessible individual study rooms are available in different library locations on campus.
 These rooms are intended for students with a variety of disabilities who would benefit from the accessible features of the spaces.
-This includes ergnomic chairs, height adjustable desks, adjustable lighting and a variety of assistive software.
+This includes ergonomic chairs, height adjustable desks, 2 monitors, adjustable lighting, and a variety of assistive software.

 Software